fsiino/store-landing-page/README.md

 ## Features
 ### User Authentication
+Routes are defined on the backend to check for existing accounts with a given email address, compare inputted passwords with their salted and hashed version, and generate session tokens.
+All login and registration attempts go through validation, such as checking that no field is empty, that both the ```password``` and ```confirm password``` fields for matching values, and enforcing length minimums for ```password``` and ```handle```.

 ### Sort Product Tiles
 Users are able to sort the product list by date posted, title, or list price.
 When an option in the dropdown is selected, a ```handleSort``` method gets called from the ```ProductList``` component, which listens for an ```onChange``` event in the ```SortFilter``` functional component.